 - Make sure the people you select have a history of working well in a team environment

-After all, a person could have skills, experience, past success, etc. on paper.
-But, if they can’t work well with you, your board, and the rest of your people, they will not be effective managers for the nonprofit.
+After all, a person could have skills, experience, and past success on paper.
+But if they can’t work well with you, your board, and the rest of your people, they will not be effective managers for the nonprofit.